-BETH J. DICKSTEIN is a partner in Sidley’s Chicago office and is co-leader of the firm’s global Employee Benefits practice area.
+BETH J. DICKSTEIN is a partner in the Employee Benefits and Executive Compensation practice of Sidley’s Chicago office.
 Beth regularly advises pension plan investors, as well as investment managers, regarding legal issues relating to various investment products, including the product’s fee arrangements and related party transactions.
 This has involved significant analysis of the fiduciary duty and prohibited transaction provisions of ERISA.
 Beth focuses on assisting investment managers, insurance companies and other financial institutions with structuring different types of alternative investment vehicles to be offered to ERISA plans, including hedge funds, private equity funds, real estate funds and bank collective investment trusts.
 Beth has prepared ERISA compliance procedures for investment managers, has performed “mock” Department of Labor fiduciary audits and has trained investment managers and plan investment committees regarding their fiduciary responsibilities under ERISA.
 She has advised clients regarding the structuring of administrative and investment committees of pension, 401(k) and 403(b) plans and regularly assists pension investment staff and pension investment committees with legal review of proposed investments and the drafting and negotiation of investment management agreements, consulting agreements, recordkeeping agreements and other service provider contracts.
 In addition, Beth provides support to the firm’s litigators in ERISA fiduciary duty and 401(k) fee lawsuits.

 Beth represents numerous companies in the establishment and administration of pension, profit sharing and 401(k) plans.
 She also advises clients with respect to multiemployer plan matters generally and in connection with plant shutdowns and audit requests.
 Her practice also focuses on employee benefit issues arising in connection with mergers, acquisitions and financings.